kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The feature gate should be disabled in the API server and controller needs to be restarted.
-If nodes were created with readinessGates field, those fields will be ignored by the node controller
+The feature gate should be disabled in the API server and the API server needs to be restarted.
+Once disabled in the API server, the readinessGates fields will not be delivered to the controller, so no explicit controller restart is required.
+If nodes were created with the readinessGates field while the feature was enabled, those fields will be omitted from the Node objects returned by the API server after the feature is disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?